justcho5/ml_projects/README.md

 ### Requirements

-The python code has been test with the following versions:
+The python code has been tested with the following versions:

 ```
 Python: 3.6.2